 Points of Interest in Nairobi

-Take a ride in the local buses which will show you all the city for as little as $1. you can also visit the Rural area of Nairobi using the same buses. however, for wild life and Safari in Nairobi, you’ll have to visit Nairobi National Park.
+Take a ride in the local buses which will show you all over the city for as little as $1. you can also visit the Rural area of Nairobi using the same buses. however, for wildlife and Safari in Nairobi, you’ll have to visit Nairobi National Park.

 In Nairobi National Park, you’ll find real life animals and beautiful scenes. you can see that in my Kenya videos below.
 I have many videos on Kenya which you can watch on this page as well as on YouTube.